-3.5 The RMT will open/close the door before, during, and after the treatment as required, as needed, using a tissue barrier, and washing hands as appropriate.
+3.5 The RMT will open/close the door before, during, and after the treatment as required for her to enter and exit, as needed, using a tissue barrier, and washing hands as appropriate.

 3.6 Hand sanitizer and tissues will be made available in the treatment room for RMT and patient use.